 - Review and discuss specific evaluation/documentation tools.

-All grant recipients are required to submit regular reports to the Mass Cultural Council detailing the project’s progress, including any changes in timeline, personnel, collaborating organizations, or content, along with annual financial information.
+FINAL REPORT: All grant recipients are required to submit reports, annually to Mass Cultural Council, detailing the project’s progress, including any proposed changes in timeline, personnel, collaborating organizations, or content, along with annual financial information.
 Reports must demonstrate continued commitment to the project by all partners and be signed by officials from the primary applicant agency.

-The Mass Cultural Council has the right to withhold, reduce, or discontinue funding if a YouthReach partnership:
+HOLDS, MODIFICATIONS, CANCELLATIONS: Mass Cultural Council has the right to withhold, reduce, or discontinue funding if a YouthReach grantee:

-- Does not notify the Mass Cultural Council of changes in project collaborators or other significant changes in the project.
+- Does not notify the Mass Cultural Council of changes in program collaborators or other significant changes in the project.